noamelf/pycubator/README.md

 Live slides are at [pycubator.com](http://pycubator.com)

-Pycubator is a collection of classes for a 3 day Python training based on MD and revealjs.
+Pycubator (Python incubator) is a collection of slides for teaching Python.
-These slides are meant to be used in a teacher-led classroom, but put a strong emphasis on student exploration and participation.
+These slides are meant to be used in a teacher-led classroom, but also, put a strong emphasis on student exploration and participation.

-These slides are built upon our experience as Python instructors. *Work in progress*.

 ## The zen of pycubator
 -   Talk less, practice more.